victorgbonna/KaplasApi/README.md

 ## About The Project

 #### Frameworks, tools and libraries used
-...
-Node Js - runtime environment
+...Node Js - runtime environment
-...
-Express - backend library
+...Express - backend library
-...
-Mongodb- dbms
+...Mongodb- dbms
-...
-Mongoose- ORM library for mongodb
+...Mongoose- ORM library for mongodb
-...
-Nodemon- dev dependency for auto run incase of changes ...
-JsonWebToken- for authentication and authorization on the api routes ...
-Dotenv- putting all your environmental variables in a .env file ...
-Chai and mocha - program testing.
+...Nodemon- dev dependency for auto run incase of changes ...JsonWebToken- for authentication and authorization on the api routes ...Dotenv- putting all your environmental variables in a .env file ...Chai and mocha - program testing.

 ### Getting started
 #### To get a local copy up and running follow these simple example steps
 #### Installation
-...
-Clone the repo
+...Clone the repo
-... npm install
+...npm install
-...
-Your config file are alright, given that they have default values.
+...Your config file are alright, given that they have default values.
 The only setback is that you have to create a mongo db collection

-...
-There will not be a problem If you have mongo db atlas installed.
+...There will not be a problem If you have mongo db atlas installed.
 A collection would be created automatically by default.
-You can create a collection online via the mongodb ... atlas [Web site](https://cloud.mongodb.com/) if you don't have it installed.
+You can create a collection online via the mongodb ...atlas [Web site](https://cloud.mongodb.com/) if you don't have it installed.

 ### Map
 ###### This would entail every file and it's uses
-...
-Index.js - the main js page.
+...Index.js - the main js page.
 It imports everything's then runs the app.
-...
-Config- both config and db js inside the config are for configurations and secret variables like the port, mongoose connection, token functionalities.
+...Config- both config and db js inside the config are for configurations and secret variables like the port, mongoose connection, token functionalities.
-...
-Requests.res - for testing the apis(install restcient extension on your vscode to make use of it ) ...
-Middleware - containing the token passing, verifies if the user is an admin so as to give him the authorization to make api calls
+...Requests.res - for testing the apis(install restcient extension on your vscode to make use of it ) ...Middleware - containing the token passing, verifies if the user is an admin so as to give him the authorization to make api calls
-...
-Api routes- this is where all the api endpoints are ...
-Model js- handling the mongoose schema.
+...Api routes- this is where all the api endpoints are ...Model js- handling the mongoose schema.
 ....Helper js- this contain the messageWrappers for validation and the calcoffset function for getting the iterable skips when getting the contacts
-...
-Service- holds all the api functionalities.
+...Service- holds all the api functionalities.
 ....test js - program testing

 ### API routes